techstackmedia/software-engineering-series/README.md

 - A directory may contain files and subdirectories
 - The first directory in the file system is called the **root directory**

-One important difference between Window and Unix-like os like Linux is that Linux does not employ the concept of drive letters.
+One important difference between Window and Unix-like OS like Linux is that Linux does not employ the concept of drive letters.
 While windows drive letters split the file system into a series of different trees (one for each device), Linux always has a single tree.

 ### `pwd`